sydneyDeMets/sydneydemets.github.io/_posts/2024-11-25-Cat_Sightings.md

 ![Photo 01](/assets/2024-11-25_Glimpses_of_Cats/IMG_1242.jpeg)

 The cats above and below are two different cats.
 The one pictured above would greet me on my evening walks while I was living in Los Alamos.
 The cat in question was affectionate and gregarious, a possible consequence of residing in a bed of catnip.
-The cat below is also an outdoor cat that favors my neighborhood.
+The cat below is also an outdoor cat that favors my current neighborhood in Seattle.
 He is called Goose by my friends.
-He never lets me pet him and lets his gaze settle on me then slip away: I think him too evasive for a blunt and happy name.
+He never lets me pet him and lets his gaze settle on me then slip away: I think him too evasive for such a blunt and happy name.

 ![Photo 02](/assets/2024-11-25_Glimpses_of_Cats/IMG_1760.jpeg)